 - 2 x sliced baby cucumber

-- sprinkling of sesame seeds, roughly chopped cashew nuts, sliced red chilli and spring onion, for garnish
+- sprinkling of sesame seeds roughly chopped cashew nuts, sliced red chilli and spring onion, for garnish

 Instructions

-- Heat the oil in a frying pan and once it’s nice and hot, place the whole pork belly in the pan skin side down.
+- Heat the oil in a frying pan over medium-high and once it’s nice and hot, place the whole pork belly in the pan skin side down.
 Once golden, turn it over and sear on the other sides too.
 The idea is just to get a lovely colour, but you aren’t focusing on cooking the meat at all.

 - Put the seared pork belly, still whole, into a heavy bottomed pan with a lid.
 Cover with water and add the spring onion, ginger, lemongrass and red chilli.
 Bring to the boil and then reduce to a simmer with the lid on for about 2 hours.
 During this time, skim off any fat that floats to the surface.